 I presume the Senator will not be happy with the reply in light of what he outlined.
 I have nothing further to add.
 There are other types of leave that do not allow for substitute cover, including exam and study leave and extra personal vacations.
 I cannot really add anything further but I will bring the concerns the Senator raised to the attention of the Minister.
 Perhaps the Senator might be able to follow this up with a personal letter to the Minister.

 Unfortunately, the Minister of State is the messenger and not the line Minister.
 I am not sure if she can add any more but I will allow Senator Swanick a brief supplementary contribution.

 I urge the Minister of State to bring this matter back to the senior Minister.
 I believe Department Circular 0032/2007 needs to be amended.
 I accept that it affects a small cohort of individuals.
 If we are to encourage people to enter politics, we should not put any barriers in their way.
-I ask the Minister of State to inquire in the Department as to whether the circular can be amended.
+Will the Minister of State inquire in the Department as to whether the circular can be amended?

 In the absence of the Minister, Deputy Flanagan, we will allow the Minister of State, Deputy Catherine Byrne, to take this Commencement matter as well.
 We will let Senator Conway off as long as he does not keep us all day.